anlawande/brackets-less-sass-autocomplete/README.md

-brackets-less-sass-autocomplete
+Brackets less-sass auto suggest
 ===============================

-brackets auto suggest plugin for less and sass editing
+Brackets auto suggest plugin for less and sass editing

+#### Will suggest
+* variable names
+* id/class names
+* built-in functions (less only)

+##### Currently will hint only identifiers from current document